phaticusthiccy/Telegram-Activity/README.md

 ```

 ## Environment Variables
 To ensure the project runs correctly, you need to set certain environment variables.
-Copy the sampl.env file to .env and fill in the required values:
+Copy the sample.env file to .env and fill in the required values:

 The following environment variables are required for the application to function correctly: